 3 awards are to be presented this year for each of the three communities with the nominees being: Christine Brown from Garrigill, Tanya Ryder from Alston and Tony Pennell from Nenthead.
 A glass vase and certificate will be presented later this week.

 It was suggested that there could be a category for young people in future years.

-The meeting closed at 9.38 pm
+The meeting closed at 9.38 pm Signed: The meeting closed at 9.55pm

-Signed:

-Dated: